WE RECOMMEND THAT YOU CAREFULLY CONSIDER THE DECISION

 provide you with a number of important services.
 First and foremost the trucking

 company will find you loads to haul.
 This benefit enables you to spend more time

 behind the wheel earning money and less time chasing down freight.

-insurance.
-Specifically when you sign on with a trucking company you should fall
+cargo insurance.
+Specifically when you sign on with a trucking company you should

-finding your own liability and cargo insurance, which tends to costs thousands of
+and expense of finding your own liability and cargo insurance, which tends to costs

-dollars per year.
-You will still have to purchase your own physical damage (collision)
+thousands of dollars per year.
+You will still have to purchase your own physical

 Trucking companies also provide an array of other services for their owner operators